The Dora was the first illegal boat (Aliyah Beth) to leave from Northern Europe with Jewish refugees from Germany. Among them was my mother Toni Katz.

 The "Dora" finally reached Sheffaym beach without been caught on August 12th 1939.

 Tzvi Spector swam first to the shore to make sure the way was clear.
-Then, the immigrants were taken down by boats.
-All reached safely to the shore, they were concentrated in "Kefar Shemariahu", then were distributed within the absorption centers.
+Then, the immigrants were taken down by boats, and all made it to the shore safely.

-They arrived just 19 days before the beginning of WW2.
+They had arrived just 19 days before the beginning of WW2.

-By the agreement with the Arteshides brothers, the Dora was due to have a second job, but this agreement was not honored.
-Only after legal battle some of the money that was paid in advance to the Greek family had been paid back.
+According to the agreement with the Arteshides brothers, the Dora was supposed to do a second trip, but this agreement was not honored.
+Only after legal battle some of the money that had been paid in advance to the Greek family was paid back.

 - Special Thanks:

-- Chaya Brasz, for graciously allowing the posting of the Dora article
+- Chaya Brasz, for graciously allowing me to post her article on the Dora

 - Erik Post, for translating the Dora article